pilosus/dienstplan/README.md

 - Use channel mention (`#my-channel`, but neither `@channel` nor `@user`) when creating a reminder with the `/remind` command, e.g.:

 ```
-/remind #my-channel to \"@dienstplan rotate backend-rota\" in 3 hours
+/remind #my-channel to "@dienstplan rotate backend-rota" in 3 hours
 ```

 ### Don't